ZonghaoLi777/githubTrending/README.md

 ## Java

+* 【2024-11-30】[freeplane / freeplane](https://github.com/freeplane/freeplane) - Application for Mind Mapping, Knowledge Management, Project Management.
+Develop, organize and communicate your ideas and knowledge in the most effective way.
+* 【2024-11-30】[react-native-share / react-native-share](https://github.com/react-native-share/react-native-share) - Social share, sending simple data to other apps.
+* 【2024-11-30】[valkey-io / valkey-glide](https://github.com/valkey-io/valkey-glide) - An open source Valkey client library that supports Valkey and Redis open source 6.2, 7.0 and 7.2.
+Valkey GLIDE is designed for reliability, optimized performance, and high-availability, for Valkey and Redis OSS based applications.
+GLIDE is a multi language client library, written in Rust with programming language bindings, such as Java and Python
 * 【2024-11-26】[Telegram-FOSS-Team / Telegram-FOSS](https://github.com/Telegram-FOSS-Team/Telegram-FOSS) - Unofficial, FOSS-friendly fork of the original Telegram client for Android
 * 【2024-11-26】[GregTechCEu / GregTech-Modern](https://github.com/GregTechCEu/GregTech-Modern) - GregTech CE Unofficial for modern versions
 * 【2024-11-22】[killme2008 / aviatorscript](https://github.com/killme2008/aviatorscript) - A high performance scripting language hosted on the JVM.